ellenrapps/GPS-Coordinates-Finder-Using-Raspberry-Pi-Pico-and-Ublox-Neo-6m-GPS-Module/README.md

 This machine can be used when you want to find your specific GPS (global positioning system) coordinates.
 While, the code looks for latitude, longitude, number of satellites, and GPS time, only the latitude and longitude are outputted on the LCD display.

-MATERIALS:
-  Raspberry Pi Pico
-  Ublox Neo-6m GPS Module
-  16x2 LCD Display with I2C
+MATERIALS: Raspberry Pi Pico, Ublox Neo-6m GPS Module, 16x2 LCD Display with I2C, Wires
-  Wires

 WIRING:

 Pico Pin 5 to Ublox GPS TX

 Pico Pin 3 to  Ublox GPS GND

 Pico Pin 40 to Ublox GPS VCC and to LCD VCC

 Pico Pin 1 to LCD SDA

 Pico Pin 2 to LCD SCL

 Pico Pin 38 to LCD GND

 CODING: